amrutayanmishra/chat-application/README.md

-Here’s a README template for your chat application project:

----

 # Chat Application

 A real-time chat application built with **Spring Boot**, **WebSocket**, and **MySQL**.
 This chat app allows users to join a chat room, send messages, and view messages in real-time.